kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 use the internal IP.
 {{% /notice %}}

-For this example we choose the second node, and so `1.2.3.5` is our DNS record target.
+For this example you could choose the second node and therefore, `1.2.3.5` is your DNS record target.

 #### DNS Records

 The main DNS record must connect the `kubermatic.example.com` domain with the target IP / hostname.
-Depending on whether or not your LoadBalancer/node uses hostnames instead of IPs (like AWS ELB), create either an **A** or a **CNAME** record, respectively.
+Depending on whether or not your load balancer or node uses hostnames instead of IPs (like AWS ELB), create either an **A** or a **CNAME** record, respectively.

 ```plain